rathod-tirth/SQL/Readme.md

 - SQL aggregation function is used to perform the calculations on multiple rows of a single column of a table.
 It returns a single value.

 - Types of Aggretate Function :
-   - Count
-   - Sum
-   - Avg
-   - Max
-   - Min

-1. **Count :** It is used to Count the number of rows in a database table.
+1. **COUNT :** It is used to Count the number of rows in a database table.

    ```SQL
    SELECT COUNT(*) FROM student;